secureCodeBox/documentation/docs/user-guide/scanning-networks.md

 kubectl delete scans nmap-ssh-tutorial
 ```

 Now we also want to start the **Ncrack scan** after Nmap has finished.
 We use cascading rules for that.
-Fortunately, the secureCodeBox comes already with a [predefined ncrack cascading rule] for ssh scanning.
+Cascading rules allow us to automatically call any scanner that matches our given labels (see below) in order to start further security checks.
+As in our example for ssh, we don't only want to check if there are open ports on our server, but we also want to follow that up with a check, that it uses secure credentials and does not use an insecure password from our list.
+Fortunately, the secureCodeBox already comes with a [predefined ncrack cascading rule] for ssh scanning.
 We will take an in-depth look at the file (scanners/ncrack/cascading-rules) to understand what's happening:

 ```yaml
 apiVersion: "cascading.securecodebox.io/v1"